Can't Beat The Real Thing

 The former President of France François Mitterrand dies from prostate cancer on 8th January, aged 79.

-On 10th January King Hussein of Jordan makes a historic visit to Israel's largest city, Tel Aviv.
+On Wednesday, 10th January King Hussein of Jordan makes a historic visit to Israel's largest city, Tel Aviv, two years after the two countries had signed a peace treaty.

 Yasser Arafat is elected President of the Palestine National Authority on 20th January.